SniperPickAxe/FVT-fabric-modified/README.md

 3. Once you run fabric loader a *mods* folder will be created in your *.minecraft* directory.
 Move the `fvt-fabric-*.jar` and `fabric-api-*.jar` there.

-## Features
+## Toggleable Features

-List of main features.
+List of all toggleable features.
 Configuration is in in-game options menu called 'FVT...'.
 Keybindings are configured in the usual Controls menu (FVT category) and are by default unset.

 ### Crosshair